Created by Toshi Reagon and Bernice Johnson Reagon

 Though the novels reveal some of our darker impulses as humans, in the end, the Reagons’ message is one of hope, expressed through the communal act of music making: “Don’t forget: Octavia is writing about the universe,” Johnson Reagon has said.
 “She’s saying that our destiny is to be amongst the stars….
 We’re a part of something amazing.”

 Join us for a post-performance Q&A on Friday, May 5.
+Free for ticketholders of that performance.

 This event is part of Cal Performances’ Illuminations: “Human and Machine” programming for the 2022–23 season.